mindlab-snu/mindlab-snu.github.io/projects/project.md

 This project is supported by [MSIP-IITP Flagship Project on AI (주관:KAIST)](http://news.naver.com/main/read.nhn?mode=LSD&mid=sec&oid=298&aid=0000214542&sid1=001&lfrom=facebook) (2016.12~2020.12, 750 Million KRW).

-#### Deep Learning based External knowledge based reasoning
-We tackle machine comprehension problem, such as given in Stanford Question Answering Dataset (SQuAD), with an angle of utilizing external knowledge source for answering questions for given text.
-Recurrent neural networks or attention mechanisms are the main wagons for this research.

-This project was supprted by [Samsung Electronics](http://www.samsung.com) (2017.4~2017.12, 80 Million KRW).

 #### Interpretable machine learning algorithms